jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ![](0330211418a_resized.jpg) Mystic River near Alewife Brook.
 # OpenFoam-Open-Channel-Flow-Tutorial
-This tutorial describes simulating open channel flow in OpenFoam open source CFD package with environmental application.
+This tutorial describes simulating open channel flow in OpenFoam open source CFD package with a focus on environmental applications.
 It is important to keep in mind that CFD is one tool to study, design, or optimize environmental engineering applications.
 There are also physical models and in situ measurements.